Where Are Magnetic Fields Strongest? A Deep Dive into Magnetic Phenomena

 3. Bitter Magnets: High Field Strength, High Power Consumption

 Bitter magnets are a type of high-field electromagnet, consisting of many copper disks stacked together.
 They can generate relatively high magnetic fields (up to 30 Tesla), but they require significant amounts of electrical power and are prone to overheating.
-Their use is typically limited to specialized research applications where high field strength is paramount.
+Their use is typically limited to specialized research applications where high field strength is critical.

 Comparing the Strengths: A Perspective